 The authors believe that the technical work done in this support action has achieved significant progress towards supporting standards-based interoperability in AAL.
 The analysis of the use case collection has for the first time provided suggestions for use cases suitable for standardization as an integration profile based on a quantitative analysis of the ideas ventilated in the use-case scenario texts written by AAL project participants from the AAL Joint Programme, EU FP6 and FP7.
 Furthermore, while the applicability of "integration profiles" to the AAL sector has been discussed as an idea at least since 2008, and projects such as RAALI have worked on a methodology for writing integration profiles for AAL [WBK+13], the work performed in this support action is - to the knowledge of the authors - the first attempt to really develop a set of comprehensive integration profiles for AAL use cases.
-The availability of a tangible set of integration profile proposals makes it much easier to promote the general idea behind this approach, as underlined by the significant interest the results of the project have found in the standardization "scene" (DKE in Germany, NICTIZ in the Netherlands, IEC Strategic Group 5 on international level - a presentation of the results of this project to IEC SG5 was given during their meeting in Brussels on 11 March 2014).

-However, it is clear that the results of this support action can only be a first step in achieving interoperability in AAL.
+The availability of a tangible set of integration profile proposals makes it much easier to promote the general idea behind this approach, as underlined by the significant interest the results of the project have found in the standardization "scene" e.g. DKE in Germany and NICTIZ in the Netherlands but especially to IEC Strategic Group 5 (IEC SG 5) and its successor, the IEC Systems Committee AAL (IEC SyC AAL) on international level.
+The results have been presented at several working meetings of IEC SG 5 and SyC AAL, e.g. during the IEC SG5 meeting in in Brussels on 11 March 2014 and during the constitutive meeting of IEC SyC AAL on 3 and 4 March 2015 in Frankfurt and the working meeting on 18 Nov 2015 in Tokyo.
+To a certain extent the work of the IEC SyC AAL follows the proposed approach of the AAL-JP support action.
+Since the Tokyo meeting, working group 1 (WG1) User Focus collects use case-based user requirements.
+The development of integration profiles has been adopted to the working scope of working group 2 (WG2) Architecture and Interoperability.
+Nevertheless, it is clear that the results of this support action can only be a first step in achieving interoperability in AAL.
 The most important steps that need to be taken in the future are: